Online Learning: 10 Tips For Studying From Home

 Make time for your hobbies

 While you are studying from home, it’s also important to spend some time doing activities that you enjoy.
-Use this time to catch up on the books that you have meaning to read or call those friends that you haven’t spoken to in a long time.
+Use this time to catch up on the books that you have meaning to read.
 Spend more time talking to your family and pick up some indoor activities or hobbies that you enjoy such as cooking, sketching or painting.
 Keep up with your studies and assignments but don’t forget to play.

 Give yourself small targets

 When studying from home, give yourself small but regular targets.
 Appreciate your small accomplishments and keep a daily to-do list to stay on track with your studies.

 Use this time carefully and leverage your virtual classes to continue your studies as effectively as you can.
 Connect and interact with your trainers and classmates during live sessions, as you would do on any other regular day.
 Appreciate everyone’s effort, this is a challenging and difficult time for everyone.
 We can get through it together.

 Stay safe– If you need wellbeing support, you can call our Student Welfare Co-ordinator on 1300 737 004 or 0412 278 654

 Need IT support? * – Send a request to email@example.com *( for MCIE students)

 At MCIE, we are committed to help and support our staff and students during this Coronavirus (COVID-19) pandemic.
 Please visit https://www.mcie.edu.au/support-4-covid-19/ for more up to date information.